paltrock/paltrock.github.io/_portfolio/portfolio-1.md

 ---
-title: "Evolutionary Dynamics of Cellular Immunotherapies"
+title: "Ecological and Evolutionary Dynamics of Cellular Immunotherapies"
 excerpt: "CAR T cells interact with the tumor and the immune system<br/><img src='/images/CAR-T_01.png' width=500>"
 collection: portfolio
 ---